Modern Slavery Statement

 Risk Assessment and Due Diligence

-Given the sectors in which we operate, RPC considers itself to be relatively low risk in relation to the potential for modern slavery and human trafficking.
+Given the sectors in which we operate, RPC considers its directly employed staff to be relatively low risk in relation to the potential for Modern Slavery and Human Trafficking.

 RPC also provides its employees with an employee assistance programme, that can be used by its employees for free and confidential advice in relation to workplace concerns or issues.

 All RPC staff have access to an online learning platform which provides information on Modern Slavery Compliance on a periodic basis.
 RPC is reviewing what more can be done to raise awareness in key support teams with responsibility for managing suppliers.

 RPC periodically reviews its systems to ensure that we have robust policies and processes in place to mitigate the risk of Modern Slavery and Human Trafficking.